Campaign ideas and inspiration

 Address your email to Head of Geography or Head of Science; air pollution fits well within their subjects so this could help you gain traction.

 We all know teachers are busy, so ensure to stress what you’re able to do for the school.
-Whether delivering an assembly or helping them with their air monitoring – be clear on what your offer to them is.
+Whether delivering an assembly or helping them with air monitoring – be clear on what your offer to them is.

 WHAT YOU CAN DO WITH THE SCHOOL